UTNkar/documentation/content/infrastructure/google_suite.md

 date = "2016-08-02T16:34:01+02:00"
 next = "/infrastructure/digital_ocean"
 prev = "/infrastructure"
-title = "Google Apps"
+title = "Google Suite"
 toc = true
 weight = 5

 +++

-UTN's e-mail is managed by Google Apps.
+UTN's e-mail is managed in Google Suite.
 Through this service, UTN workers can use all of Google's services and share their use within the UTN organization.
 The services that should be of particular interest to the UTN workers are the
 following: